-- Completed two years of a bachelor’s degree or higher at a U.S. college
+- completed two years of a bachelor’s degree or higher at a U.S. college

-- Served in a branch of the U.S. armed forces for a minimum of two years.
+- served in a branch of the U.S. armed forces for a minimum of two years

-While the DREAM Act would not require states to provide in-state tuition to undocumented students, it would repeal the IIRIRA stipulation that forces the states supporting undocumented students to support former state residents as well.
+While the DREAM Act would not require states to provide in-state tuition to undocumented college students, it would repeal the IIRIRA stipulation that forces the states supporting undocumented students to support former state residents as well.
 This repeal would return authority for such a decision back to the states.

 Deferred Action for Childhood Arrivals Program

-DACA: A Temporary Fix
+DACA: A TEMPORARY FIX

-- Were under age of 31 as of June 15th, 2012
+- were under age of 31 as of June 15th, 2012;

-- Arrived in the U.S. illegally before their 16th birthday
+- arrived in the U.S. illegally before their 16th birthday;

-- Have lived continuously in the U.S. from June 15, 2007 to the present
+- have lived continuously in the U.S. from June 15, 2007 to the present;

-- Are physically present in the U.S. upon making a request for DACA consideration
+- are physically present in the U.S. on June 15, 2012 and upon making a request for DACA consideration;

-- Had no lawful immigration status on June 15, 2012
+- had no lawful immigration status on June 15, 2012;

 For guidance through the application process for DACA, United We Dream provides a variety of helpful resources, including:

-- An online screening tool to determine DACA eligibility
+- an online screening tool to determine DACA eligibility;

-- A student hotline to call for answers to questions or concerns about DACA: 1-800-855-DREAM-D1
+- a student hotline to call for answers to questions or concerns about DACA: 1-800-855-DREAM-D1;

-- Text message updates for the latest DACA news
+- text message updates for the latest DACA news

 Unfortunately, DACA is only a temporary measure that does not allow those who qualify a real opportunity to become legal residents, as the path to citizenship outlined in the DREAM Act would.